papiche/Astroport.ONE/README.md

     *   **Astroport.ONE Stations**: Your station communicates and synchronizes with a network of digital embassies, ensuring maximum data consistency and availability.
     *   **AstroBot: Intelligence Serving Your Data**: A system of smart contracts in BASH, reacting to events on the Ğ1 network and to "Vœux" to automate and optimize your experience.
     *   **G1PalPay.sh: The Ğ1 Transaction Monitor**: A crucial script that monitors the Ğ1 blockchain in real-time.
 It allows Astroport.ONE to react to transactions, execute commands based on transaction comments, and manage financial flows within the ecosystem.

-*   **ZEN Economy: Universal Stable COIN System**

-    *   **Multi-Asset Support**: The ZEN token can represent any asset class - from traditional currencies to real estate, commodities, or DeFi tokens - while maintaining a stable technical value of 0.1 Ğ1.
-    *   **Community-Defined Values**: Each UPlanet Ẑen community can define its own economic model.
-For example, 1 Ẑen could equal 1 hectare of forest, 10€, 1 kWh of renewable energy, or any other asset.
-    *   **Real-Time Token Capitalization**: Advanced monitoring systems ensure proper value equity across different asset-backed ZEN communities, preventing arbitrage and maintaining economic stability.
-    *   **DeFi Integration**: Seamless compatibility with existing DeFi protocols while preserving the unique value proposition of each community's token model.

 ## **Who is Astroport.ONE For?**